Leslie Sombers, phd, Principal Investigator

 Email: klinder@ufl.edu

 Benjamin is from Frederick, Maryland.
 He graduated from the University of Maryland, Baltimore County with a BS in Biochemistry and Molecular Biology in 2023.
-He joined the Sombers lab in the Fall of 2024 and is working on a research project characterizing and optimizing the electrochemistry aptamer-based biosensors.
+He joined the Sombers lab in the Fall of 2024 and is working on a research project characterizing and optimizing the electrochemistry of aptamer-based biosensors.
 Outside of the lab, he enjoys coding, playing TTRPGs with friends, video games, art, and listening to music.

 Email: benjaminmelluso@ufl.edu